Stroke Care at Tampa General Hospital

 At Tampa General Hospital, we are committed to providing comprehensive, multidisciplinary stroke care in accordance with American Heart Association guidelines.
 We are the first hospital on the west coast of Florida to receive Comprehensive Stroke Certification from the Healthcare Facilities Accreditation Program, and we have been rated by U.S. News & World Report as a High Performing Hospital in Neurology & Neurosurgery.

-Some of the advantages to receiving stroke care at Tampa General Hospital include:
+Some of the advantages of receiving stroke care at Tampa General Hospital include:

 - Our neuroscience ICU is one of the largest in the country and is outfitted with cutting-edge equipment, such as portable CT scanners and advanced MRI scanners.